On the Complexity of Bilevel Linear and Quadratic Programs in Fixed Dimensions: Introduction

-With a slight abuse of notation, it is not explicitly specified in~[\textbf{BLP}] how the case of multiple optimal solutions to the follower’s problem in \eqref{cons: follower} is addressed.
-Formally, the \textit{optimistic} version selects, among all follower-optimal responses~$\mathbf{y}^*$, the one that minimizes the leader’s objective function~(\ref{obj: leader}) and satisfies the \textit{coupling constraints} (\ref{cons: leader}).
-In contrast, the \textit{pessimistic} version guards the leader against the worst follower-optimal response $\mathbf{y}^*$ and requires constraints (\ref{cons: leader}) to hold for all follower-optimal responses; see Section \ref{sec: model} for details.
-In addition, we say that [\textbf{BLP}] has no coupling constraints when~$\mathbf{G}_l = \mathbf{0}$, and it is \textit{independent} when~$\mathbf{A}_f = \mathbf{0}$; see, e.g.,~\cite{Wiesemann2013}.
-Finally, in line with the standard convention in the bilevel linear programming literature~\cite{Hansen1992, Wiesemann2013}, we make the following assumptions: \begin{itemize} \item[\textbf{A1.}] For every $\mathbf{x} \in X(\mathbf{y}^*)$ and $\mathbf{y}^* \in Y(\mathbf{x})$, the leader's and the follower's feasible sets, $X(\mathbf{y}^*)$ and~$Y(\mathbf{x})$, are non-empty and bounded. \item[\textbf{A2.}] All vectors and matrices in [\textbf{BLP}] have rational entries. \end{itemize}
+With a slight abuse of notation, it is not explicitly specified in~[\textbf{BQP}] how the case of multiple optimal solutions to the follower’s problem in \eqref{cons: follower quadratic} is addressed.
+Formally, the \textit{optimistic} version selects, among all follower-optimal responses~$\mathbf{y}^*$, the one that minimizes the leader’s objective function~(\ref{obj: leader quadratic}) and satisfies the \textit{coupling constraints} (\ref{cons: leader quadratic}).
+In contrast, the \textit{pessimistic} version guards the leader against the worst follower-optimal response $\mathbf{y}^*$ and requires constraints (\ref{cons: leader quadratic}) to hold for all follower-optimal responses; see Sections \ref{subsec: blp model} and \ref{sec: bqp} for details.
+In addition, we say that [\textbf{BQP}] has no coupling constraints when~$\mathbf{G}_l = \mathbf{0}$, and it is \textit{independent} when~$\mathbf{A}_f = \mathbf{0}$; see, e.g.,~\cite{Wiesemann2013}.